What is content design?

 “As an arts enthusiast, I want to see all the shows Opera Australia is staging in 2023, so that I can pick a show to go to.

-This programme uses striking images to make the clear distinction between each show, and has titles, dates, venues, and buttons to get more info.
+This programme used striking images to make the clear distinction between each show, and has titles, dates, venues, and buttons to get more info.
 As the reader scrolls, each section is consistently designed, and videos allow people to get info about a show in another format.

 A desktop computer and a laptop computer open and showing Opera Australia's online programme.